ircv3/ircv3-specifications/extensions/message-tags.md

     417    ERR_INPUTTOOLONG
           ":Input line was too long"

+If a server sends a message with more tag data than the allowed limit, clients MAY ignore the message.

 ## Security considerations

 Client-only tags should be treated as untrusted data.
 They can contain any value